 Several minutes passed before I heard him shuffling around upstairs.
 I deemed that as good indication that he was fine, and went to make myself at home in the kitchen.
 Though I knew I should’ve checked in with Alex to see if he had eaten, I chose to make myself comfortable at the table and browse television shows on my phone instead.

 Half an hour later, I went to listen for him at the bottom of the steps again.
 When there was movement, I moved to the living room and plopped myself onto a sofa.
-As I eyed the time ticking ever closer to 8:00 PM, I knew the moment was nearing when I would have to ask Alex whether he had eaten or not.
+As I eyed the time ticking ever closer to midnight, I knew the moment was nearing when I would have to ask Alex whether he had eaten or not.

 Sighing, I stood and made my way up the stairs.
 At his door, I stared, my eyes catching the light at the bottom of the door where the crack was, and all I could think about was my desire to be anywhere but there.
 Taking a deep breath, I knocked.